litarusso/surfs_up/README.md

 ##Results

-In the tables below, you can find the average temperatures for those two months in seven years.

-![June_Summary_Istatistics](https://user-images.githubusercontent.com/111788394/197424591-e0217322-c234-4937-93d0-2504af2b5946.png)

-![December_Summary Istatistics](https://user-images.githubusercontent.com/111788394/197424597-d33ba039-0a41-4995-9e1b-7cf46a5255f3.png)

-You can see that there are several differences between thos two months:
+There are some key differences between those two months:
 - The average temperature for the month of June is 74.9 F, while the average for the month of December is 71 F.
 - The minimum temperature for June is 64 F, while the minimum temperature for December is 56 F.
 - The maximum temperature for June is 85 F, and the maximum temperature for December is 83 F.

 ##Summary

+In the tables below, you can find the average temperatures for those two months in seven years.

+![June_Summary_Istatistics](https://user-images.githubusercontent.com/111788394/197424591-e0217322-c234-4937-93d0-2504af2b5946.png)

+![December_Summary Istatistics](https://user-images.githubusercontent.com/111788394/197424597-d33ba039-0a41-4995-9e1b-7cf46a5255f3.png)

+We can see from the tables below that both of the months are good fpr surfing and swimming.
+According to Men's Journal (mensjournal.com) winter surfing is possible even when the temperature is as cold as 50 F with a good wetsuit.
+After my analysis, we can conclude that Oahu is a good place for an Ice Cream shop, as it is possible to surf almost all year long.